 Peninsula Airways, Inc. (dba PenAir) Company Facts

-PenAir is one of the oldest family owned airlines in the U.S. founded in 1955 by Orin Seybert in Pilot Point, Alaska.
-The airline is also one of the largest regional airlines in Alaska and the Northeast U.S., and one of the largest operators of Saab 340 aircraft in the United States.
+PenAir, founded in 1955 by Orin Seybert in Pilot Point, Alaska, is one of the oldest family owned airlines in the United States.
+The airline is also one of the largest regional airlines in Alaska and the Northeast U.S., and one of the largest operators of Saab 340 aircraft in the US.

 Alaska (to/from Anchorage)